dojo/docs/developer/design/loader.rst

 Another anti-pattern seen in legacy modules is including multiple dojo.provide applications in a single module.
-Though not illegal, this technique creates challenges when a legacy module is loaded by the new loader since, although a single module was demanded, several "modules" are defined.
+Though not illegal, this technique creates challenges when a legacy module is loaded by the new loader since, although a single module was demanded, several are defined.

 dojo.require has a few idiosyncracies as well.
-Owing to the way dojo.eval is defined and the way some browser's eval works, sometimes a module's code text would be eval'd in the global scope and sometimes it would be eval'd in a function scope.
+Owing to the way dojo.eval is defined in v1.6- and the way some browser's eval works, sometimes a module's code text would be eval'd in the global scope and sometimes it would be eval'd in a function scope.
 Consider the module text: